Driving Test Tips

 When you may need driving hand signals

 The most essential reason for the use of hand signals is if your vehicle has electronic signalling failure, or more commonly if an indicator bulb fails.
 It’s unlikely that with modern reliable technology that the electronics or wiring that control external lights will fail on a vehicle, but it can happen.
 In fact it happened to me whilst teaching a learner driver.
-When we had stopped the car, a courteous driver kindly informed me that we had absolutely no brake lights.
-This is clearly dangerous, but if you’re in a position where you cannot leave the car, you must give drivers behind a hand signal to inform them that you are slowing or stopping.

 Likewise if an indicator bulb fails, especially a rear indicator, a hand signal is essential because if you are making a left or right turn, the driver behind will not know this if you are unable to signal.
 If the road ahead is clear, this may lead to confusion for the driver if they see only your brake lights.
 This may provoke them to overtake you which is especially dangerous if you intend on turning right.